onap/dcaegen2/docs/sections/installation_oom.rst

 Helm Chart Based DCAE Deployment
 ================================

-This document describes the details of the Helm Chart based deployment process for R2 ONAP and how DCAE is deployed through this process.
+This document describes the details of the Helm Chart based deployment process for R3 ONAP and how DCAE is deployed through this process.

 ONAP Deployment Overview
 ------------------------

-ONAP R2 supports Kubernetes deployment.
+ONAP R3 is extention to R2 Kubernetes deployment.
 Kuberenetes is a container orchestration technology that organizes containers into composites of various patterns for easy deployment, management, and scaling.
 R2 ONAP utilizes Kubernetes as the foundation for fulfilling its platform maturity promises.

 Further, R2 ONAP manages Kubernetes specifications using Helm Charts, under which all Kuberentes yaml-formatted resource specifications and additional files are organized into a hierarchy of charts, sub-charts, and resources.
 These yaml files are further augmented with Helm's templating, which makes dependencies and cross-references of parameters and parameter derivatives among resources manageable for a large and complex Kuberentes system such as ONAP.